K-INBRE | Pittsburg State University

 Dr. Christine Brodsky

+My research focuses on how greenspace features in cities impact global biodiversity and human well-being.
 Many research findings focus on the positive impacts of the proximity, density, and use of green spaces within a resident’s living environment, many of which are associated with health and psychological indicators.
 However, few studies have assessed the properties of the greenspace that correlate to their benefits.
-As the world becomes more urbanized, these impacts are incredibly more important to understand.
+My research also studies how residents perceive greenspaces, the features residents would prefer to have in their neighborhood, and how wildlife diversity responds to these features.

-Contact Information: phone 620.235.4947 | fax 620.235.4194
+Contact Information: phone 620.235.4947 | Contact

 Dr. Peter Chung

 Understanding the mechanisms by which tumor cells are resistant to macrophages may lead to the development of therapies which can overcome this resistance.
 Such a therapy could enhance the effectiveness of macrophages to reduce the occurrences of metastasis and to reject tumors.
+Our laboratory is currently working with various tumorigenic cell lines to identify the putative gene(s) believed to be responsible for susceptibility to macrophage-mediated cytotoxicity and chemotherapeutic agents.

-Contact Information: phone 620.235.4736 | fax 620.235.4194 | Contact
+Contact Information: phone 620.235.4736 | Contact

 Dr. Laura Covert-MillerLaura Covert Miller

-Most of the research completed is applied within the Ability Lab.
-The purpose of the Ability Lab is to provide therapeutic recreation interventions for community members while conducting research to create evidence-based practices in therapeutic recreation.
-Student research assistants are provided opportunities to work in the lab gaining valuable experience with those we serve which includes individuals with disabilities and older adults, specifically individuals with intellectual and developmental disabilities.
+The overall goal of my research is to improve the health and quality of life for individuals with disabilities and older adults through physical activity.
+Investigating accurate measures of fitness and health is an additional research area to help improve the reliability and validity of fitness assessments that can be used with such a diverse population.
+Student research assistants are provided with opportunities to work in the Ability Lab gaining valuable experience with children and adults with disabilities and older adults, specifically individuals with intellectual and developmental disabilities.
 Research assistants have opportunities to conduct assessments, plan and implement interventions, and evaluate outcomes.
-Interventions facilitated through the lab include physical activity programs, leisure education, and expressive arts interventions.
 Any students who have an interest in this research and the opportunities it can provide are welcome to reach out any time.

 Contact Information: phone 620.235.4670 | Contact